Zed-z/dragons-path-restorer/README.md

     - You should leave other entries set to their default values, unless you know what you're doing
 1. Open a terminal in the main project directory
     - On Windows 11, you can right click empty space in the folder and press `Open in Terminal`
-    - On earlier versions of Windows, you can select File Explorer's address bar, typ `cmd` and press enter
+    - On earlier versions of Windows, you can select File Explorer's address bar, type in `cmd` and press enter
 1. Install required python packages with `pip install -r requirements.txt`
 1. Run `python3 dp_restorer.py` to prepare files, apply fixes and launch the comic in your browser
 1. Please read the section below!